CSC325-Shared/CSC325-Team-2.8-Final/README.md

-# CSC325 Team 8 Development
+# CSC325 Team 2 and 8 Development
  Development repo for Team 2 and 8

  Code started from: https://github.com/AndrewJager/CSC325-Team-8-Snapshot-3